-There are many muscle groups that you use in each phase of triathlon, but in strength training you can pinpoint specific areas and build them up.
+There are many muscle groups that you use in each phase of triathlon, but in strength training, you can pinpoint specific areas and build them up.
 One area that you can focus on is the core.
 I know that is a big area but if you work the core you will see benefits in all phases of triathlon.
 The core will help you swim in a better position.
 It can help with a more efficient pedal stroke on the bike.
 I will definitely help maintain your posture in those final miles on the run!
-Now you can get some core work in your normal training, but doing core specific moves for one half hour two to three times a week will make you better prepared for your next race.
+Now you can get some core work in your normal training, but doing core-specific moves for half an hour 2-3 times a week will make you better prepared for your next race.

 I like to do my strength in a circuit style, meaning no breaks from one move to the next.
 Select five to eight moves and do them back to back for four to six sets.
 Some of my favorite moves are burpees, plank runners, push-ups, tuck knee jumps, squats with a dumbbell press, and various types of ab moves but not crunches!